pranayjha5666/AmazonClonee/README.md

 - **Pranay Jha** (Developer)

 ## License
-This project is for educational purposes only and does not intend to infringe on Amazon's trademarks.
+This project is for my educational purposes only .